vasilescur/ambush/README.md

 or instruction emitting its own specific note in fast succession.
 Think dial-up modem connection noise.

+Enable or disable this feature by modifying the value `ENABLE_SOUND : bool` in `parse.sml`.

+Using this feature requires some setup.
+Prerequisites include a functioning `python3` environment and the python libraries `music21`, `pyaudio`, and `numpy` installed and available.
+It is possible that there may exist other prerequisites, which can be installed if errors arise when using this feature.

+So far, this feature has only been tested on MacOS Catalina.

 #### Implementation

 This is implemented using a TCP Socket connection from SML to a helper script